Eman is a writer and textile engineer. She obtained a bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 Cotton is one of the most important fibrous plants in the world, which belongs to the Gossypium.
 Cotton is a small shrub, with large yellow flowers; its seeds are covered with white fluff of Cellulose from which the fiber is obtained.

-Cotton is cultivated in hot areas, as it does not tolerate cold or frost, and requires special care, because it needs fertile soil and lots of water for irrigation.
+It is grown in hot regions, where it does not tolerate cold or frost, and needs special care because it needs fertile soil and a lot of water for irrigation.

 Cotton fibers are often blended with other fibers such as wool, linen, nylon, and polyester to achieve the best properties of each fiber.

 Egyptian cotton is considered to be the finest type of cotton.
 Cultivation of cotton flourished in Egypt until1995, thus producing it, and of course, exporting.
 By the beginning of 2000, the area of cotton-grown land had decreased and it remained until 2016.
 In 2017, the Egyptian government announced its revival of Egyptian Cotton, its support for cotton farmers, and the doubling of cotton fields which the Egyptians called the white gold.

 China, India, the United States, Pakistan, Brazil, and Egypt are among the largest cotton producers in the world.
 The United States of America is the largest exporter of cotton in the world, along with Australia.

 Types of Cotton